-Jason Charles Mille set to thrill anime, menga and video game fans in Baltimore.
+Jason Charles Mille set to thrill anime, manga, video game, and anime fans in Baltimore.
 Image: Otakon

 BALTIMORE– The countdown has started for this year’s Baltimore Otakon Convention.
 Scheduled for the Baltimore Convention Center, this year’s convention will be held from August 12 through 14.
 The annual event is one of Baltimore’s major summer festivals.
 In its twenty-third year, Otakon brings together more than 34,000 people to the heart of Baltimore for three days each year.

 As expected, preparations are in top gear to make this year’s Convention even better than previous years.
 Like other years, Otakon Matsuri will kick off the Convention.
-To be held August 11 at Baltimore’s beautiful West Shore Park at the Inner Harbor, the event is expected to be great fun, bringing together menga, anime and Asian culture fans.
+To be held August 11 at Baltimore’s beautiful West Shore Park at the Inner Harbor, the event is expected to be great fun, bringing together manga, Asian culture, and anime fans.
 There will be games, contests, prizes, live entertainment, and great food.

 Also expected to thrill fans at the Otakon Mitsuri is Shihoko Hirata.
 A powerful singer with a big voice, Hirata is expected to send fans to the dancing floor.
 Hirata grew up listening to mainly funk and soul, but she has developed her own style of music.
 On stage, her voice illuminates venues with power and soul.
 Hirata’s talent was recognized by Shoji Meguro in his works for Persona 4, a game that has gained international recognition and loved by many fans around the world.
 The soundtrack to Persona 4 earned a Nihon Gold Disc Award for Soundtrack.